 Having grown up in New York City, I’ve always had an urban sensibility.
-No surprise, then, most of my photographs come from New York, Chicago, Boston, and Paris.
+No surprise, then, most of my photographs come from New York, San Francisco, Boston, and Paris.
 I’m working on several different series.
 Please see my web site: www.peterfilene.com.

 “Twice-told Tales”: During the past 20 years, I have been shooting double exposures on film in the camera (not in Photoshop or in the darkroom).
 After taking one picture, I cock the shutter again without advancing the film.
 Then I search for an image that will harmonize with it.
 It’s a risky process, playing intention against chance.